adityacharlie/Books/README.md

 # Books

-Please run
+Clone the repository to your preferred location.

+Create virtualenv and install all the packages in requirements.txt

 pip install -r requirements.txt

-Go to the api/ folder and run
+Go to the api/ on your terminal and run

 export FLASK_APP=app.py

-These variables that need to get passed as environment variables to the Flask app to use the local postgres database or postgres docker instance
+These variables need to get passed as environment variables to the Flask app to use the local postgres database or postgres docker instance

 ```text